Prophet TB Joshua‘s SCORN commands a huge following in Africa

 A few other people confirmed the “ban” and that seems to be the end of that.

-Some organisations are also curious about the business of the church.
+Some organizations are also curious about the business of the church.

 “The sector needs to be regulated,” CLR chairperson Thoko Mkhwanazi-Xaluva told the BBC.